 3. Potting Mix

 Sifted compost can be used to make a rich, loose potting soil for containers, houseplants or starting seedlings from scratch.
 Compost or worm compost potting mix increases moisture storage and provides a variety of nutrients not typically supplied in commercial fertilizers or soil-free potting mixes.
 NOTE: Do not use pure compost as a planting medium; it should always be mixed with other materials, and blend no more than 20% worm compost into potting mix or garden soil.

 - Sift compost through a 1/2 inch or smaller mesh.

-- Mix 1 part sifted compost, 1 part fine sand (available at nurseries) and 2 parts garden soil.
+- Mix 1 part sifted backyard compost, and 3 parts potting soil.

 - Use compost tea (see below) when true leaves emerge.

 - Sift compost through 1/2 inch mesh screen or remove large particles by hand.